jimjames99/mla_active_duty_status/README.md

 Currently tested against MRI 2.3.0 but anything > 1.9.2 should work.

-Known issue with jruby: https://github.com/sparklemotion/mechanize/issues/209
+Known [issue with jruby](https://github.com/sparklemotion/mechanize/issues/209) but the gem monkeypatches a fix until the issue is available in Mechanize.

 ## Certificates